 DROP, subject to provisions of Section 121.091, Florida Statutes, permits employees eligible for normal retirement under the Plan to defer receipt of monthly benefit payments while continuing employment with an FRS-participating employer.
-An employee may participate in DROP for a period not to exceed 60 months after electing to participate, except that certain instructional personnel may participate for up to 96 months.
+An employee may participate in DROP for a period not to exceed 60 months after electing to participate.
 During the period of DROP participation, deferred monthly benefits are held in the FRS Trust Fund and accrue interest.
 The net pension liability does not include amounts for DROP participants, as these members are considered retired and are not accruing additional pension benefits.

 Benefits Provided.
 Benefits under the Plan are computed on the basis of age and/or years of service, average final compensation, and service credit.
 Credit for each year of service is expressed as a percentage of the average final compensation.
 For members initially enrolled before July 1, 2011, the average final compensation is the average of the 5 highest fiscal years' earnings; for members initially enrolled on or after July 1, 2011, the average final compensation is the average of the 8 highest fiscal years' earnings.
-The total percentage value of the benefit received is determined by calculating the total value of all service, which is based on the retirement class to which the member belonged when the service credit was earned.
+The total percentage value of the benefit received is determined by calculating the total value of all service, which is based on retirement plan and/or the class to which the member belonged when the service credit was earned.
 Members are eligible for in-line-of-duty or regular disability and survivors' benefits.
 The following chart shows the percentage value for each year of service credit earned: